 The “principle of least privilege” describes the practice of offering users only the privileges necessary to complete their work.
 If you create an environment of “superusers” who can access your entire network unabated, you put your company at risk of having malware attacks spread quickly throughout your organization.

 Multi-factor authentication, or MFA, has become a fairly standard security practice.
 While having an official MFA protocol is preferable, you can also replicate two-factor authentication (2FA) or MFA for any email that makes unusual requests.

 How do you “replicate” MFA without specific tools?
 Go with your gut.
 If an email request looks suspicious, contact the sender directly before taking action on a particular request.
 It’s better to be safe than accidentally sending a list of Social Security numbers to the wrong person.

 When it comes to cybersecurity, the human layer is the most vulnerable to making errors in judgment.
 Therefore, training employees on security protocols is never a “one and done” proposition.
-With attacks and the likelihood of mistakes growing in volume, it’s vital to stay current with evolving threats and best practices and pass that information along to your employees.
+With cyberattacks and the likelihood of mistakes increasing, it’s vital to stay current with evolving threats and best practices and pass that information to your employees.

-As long as humans use technology, they will face security issues.
-However, you can lessen the impact of data breaches by using email DLP software.
+As long as humans use technology, we will face security issues.
+However, you can lessen the impact of data breaches by implementing a data loss prevention strategy that includes email DLP software.